ismailceylan/php-urlify/README.md

 }
 ```

+---

 ## 🧩 Builder Mode
 You can also use Urlify as a URL builder.
 It's a simple way to create URLs from scratch.
-Here's an example:

 ```php
 use Iceylan\Urlify\Url;